 Run by Vincent and Allison, Pilot A Stunt Plane with U-Fly Extreme is a one of a kind operation for a once in a lifetime opportunity.
 They are a married couple that have years of experience of flight instruction and aerial acrobats and have yet to find anywhere offering the same service.
 As you can imagine, it is quite difficult to franchise out a company that takes amateurs into the air to twirl around in the sky.

-Vincent says it is the simplest thing for him to teach people how to fly and flip through the air, but it is a very unique niche that is difficult to duplicate.
+Vincent says it is the simplest thing for him to teach people how to pilot a stunt plane and fly and flip through the air.
+But it is a very unique niche that is difficult to duplicate.

 We are climbing straight up into the air and he tells me to gently push the throttle left and right to get a feel of being in control of the plane.